4 big things: Small business events, SEO secrets, and more

 The takeaway: Utilize and ask for more reviews.
 The #2 tip on Jeff’s list involves review site rankings and making the most of customer feedback.
 Google allows searchers to filter results based on rankings, which can make you stand out or disappear from search results entirely.
 Same goes for Google Maps: Google will automatically highlight businesses with higher rankings, particularly in dense business areas.

 Did you enjoy “4 big things: Small business events, SEO secrets, and more”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.

 By submitting this form you agree to Womply’s Services Agreement